kathrinlin/customizing-aspnetcore-book/manuscript/04-https.md

 }
 ```

 This method accepts an action to configure the Kestrel webserver.
-What we actually need to do is to configure the addresses and ports the webserver is listen on.(?)
+What we actually need to do is to configure the addresses and ports the webserver is listening on.
 For the HTTPS port we also need to configure how the certificate should be loaded.

 ```csharp
 .UseKestrel(options =>